AdobeDocs/commerce-admin.en/help/b2b/quote-templates.md

 ---
 title: Create a quote template
-description: Create a quote template from an existing quote to streamline quote negotiation for recurring orders.
+description: Create a quote template from an existing quote to streamline quote negotiation for recurring orders.=
-exl-id:
 feature: B2B, Quotes
 ---
 # Create a quote template